deighne/deighne/docs/musings.md

 permalink: /musings/
 ---

-Here's a place for some longer-form writing I might get up to.
+A place for longer-than-a-post writing.

 <ul>
   {% for post in site.posts %}